ktonon/two-medium-model/README.md

 ## A Coherent Interior: How 2MM Reinterprets the Earth From the Inside Out

 One of the simplest ways to challenge any new physical framework is to ask what it predicts for something we know well.
-The Earth---warm, magnetic, geologically active---provides a natural test case.
+The Earth—warm, magnetic, geologically active—provides a natural test case.
 If the Two-Medium Model (2MM) were merely a reinterpretation of known physics, its implications for planetary interiors would collapse back into the familiar.
 But if it is a genuinely different ontology, the model should